Provider Disputes or Appeals

 Claim Dispute

 A dispute is the first formal review of the processing of a claim by CareSource (excluding denials based on medical necessity) and is typically submitted by participating providers prior to claim appeal.
 You can submit a claim payment dispute when you disagree with payment and any other post-service claim denial.
 CareSource pays non-contracted providers, as Medicare would have paid for the same service.
-If your disagreement is limited to the amounts a non-contracted provider could collect if the beneficiary were enrolled in original Medicare pursuant to § 422.214(a)(l), you should use the plan’s internal payment dispute process to:
+If your disagreement is limited to the amounts a non-contracted provider could collect if the beneficiary were enrolled in original Medicare pursuant to § 422.214(a)(l), you should use the plan’s internal payment dispute process and submit your claim payment dispute to:

 CareSource